mpeven/Video_Crowdsourcing/README.md

 1. Get access to YouTube Data API
     - Instructions here: [link](https://developers.google.com/youtube/v3/quickstart/python#step_1_set_up_your_project_and_credentials)
     - _**IMPORTANT**_: Make sure you set "Application type" as `Desktop app` when you are on the page "Create OAuth client ID"
+    - Download the JSON file of the OAuth client secrets and remember the path for the next step
 2. Fill out the needed sections of the [config file](config.yml)
-    - YOUTUBE section: oauth client secrets file
+    - YOUTUBE section: oauth client secrets json file location
     - SURVEY section: number of videos per survey
 3. Create surveys using the option in the CLI
 4. Verify the survey is correct by opening the sample survey in a web browser